ftm-khamse/ftm-khamse/README.md

 ---
-⭐️ *Open to internship opportunities in Front-End Development*
+⭐️ *Open to internship opportunities in Front-End Development*.